WSU-kduncan/cicdf25-Larryrsmithusmc/Project4/README-CI.md

 	- Docker to build/push/pull/run an image.
 Github secrets to allow access to dockerhub.
 Github actions to automatically build/update an image.
 A Github workflow to decide what actions to take and what triggers those actions.
 	- ![Diagram](Flow.png)
   - Resources Section
 	- Mostly used your videos and followed along the steps.
 I did need to use https://github.com/marketplace/actions/docker-metadata-action it took some time to figure out but worked through it.
-I did ask chatgpt about the labels part at the end but I still didnt get a good understanding in the end.
-They was in the examples on the website so I left it in there.
+I did ask chatgpt about the labels part at the end but I still didnt get a good understanding of what its doing.
+The labels were in the examples on the website so I left them in there.
 If I remember I will ask after the break.